Still Got The Blues - How This Guitar Solo Will Blow Your Mind!

 - E7

-Here’s how you can start using the hexatonic scale:
+Here’s how you can apply this: